 The application site is located within the Erne Hydrometric Area (36) and Catchment (36) and the Cavan Sub-Catchment (010) and Sub-Basin (010).
-There are no drains or streams within or adjacent to the application site.
-The closest watercourse to the application site is the Kinnypottle Stream, which is 121m west of the application site.
-This stream rises in lands to the north-east of Cavan.
-It floes north, through Cavan town until it joins the Cavan River.
-The stream is culverted for much of its journey though Cavan town.
+There are no drains or streams within or immediately adjacent to the application site.
+The closest watercourse to the application site is the Killynebber Stream. which is 31m east of the application site boundary and on the eastern perimeter of the Pullamore Business Park.
+This stream rises in lands to the south of the site.
+It floes north, past the Pullamore Business Park to join the Drumcrauve Stream, which is on the northern side of the N3.
+The Drumcrauve Stream flows west to join the Green Lough Stream, which is a tributary of the Cavan River.
 The Cavan River flows north until it meets the Annalee River, west of Butlersbridge.

-The EPA have classed the ecological status of the Kinnypottle Stream and the Cavan River downstream of Cavan as poor.
+The EPA have classed the ecological status of the Killynebber and Drumcrauve Streams, the Green Lough Stream and the Cavan River downstream of Cavan as poor.
 Under the requirements of the Water Framework Directive, this is unsatisfactory and all water bodies are obliged to meet good status within a specified time frame.

-3.3 NATURA 2000 SITES IDENTIFIED
+NATURA 2000 SITES IDENTIFIED

-In accordance with the guidelines issued by the Department of the Environment and Local Government, a list of Natura 2000 sites within 15km of the proposed development have been identified and described according to their site synopses, qualifying interests and conservation objectives.
+In accordance with the guidelines issued by the Department of the Environment and Local Government, a list of Natura 2000 sites within 15km of the proposed development have been identified and described according to their and described according to their site synopsis, qualifying interests and conservation objectives.
 In addition, any other sites further than this, but potentially within its zone of interest were also considered.
 The zone of impact may be determined by an assessment of the connectivity between the application site and the designated areas by virtue of hydrological connectivity, atmospheric emissions, flight paths, ecological corridors etc.